-Ujjaya breath/ victorious breath/ diagrammatic breathing improves concentration and endurance while increasing the ability to flow gracefully.
-Improves concentration because it keeps the breath smooth and even.
-As we slow down the rhythm of each breath, it has soothing effect on our nervous system.
-This in turn releases the tensions in our body, helping us to feel more relaxed.
+Ujjayi breath is known to improve concentration and endurance while increasing the ability to flow gracefully.
+As we slow down the rhythm of each breath, it has a soothing effect on our nervous system.
+This, in turn, releases tensions in our body, helping us to feel more relaxed.
 This slow and deep style of breathing strengthens our lungs and diaphragm, while allowing a deeper intake of oxygen and full expulsion of carbon dioxide, thus enriching the blood.
-You need to slow down the passage through which the air travels in order to take longer breaths.
-The narrower the tunnel, the longer you will take to fill up completely with air.
-To breath softly and calmly requires more control than being loud.

 Focus Intention: What seed are you tending?
 What roots are you nourishing?
 Bring your attention back to the earth.
 Start with a strong foundation from the ground up.
 Go inside, inhale nourishment.
 On your exhale; let the tension go and dissolve into the earth, let go everything you are ready to let go.

-• Inhale, Downward Dog on tip toes (lift heel), Exhale heel to floor
+- Inhale, Downward Dog on tip toes (lift heel), Exhale heel to floor.

-• Inhale flat back, exhale round spine into forward fold 5X
+- Inhale flat back, exhale round spine into forward fold 5 times.

-• Inhale Standing tall, reach arms up, exhale, chair pose/ Utkatasana
+- Inhale Standing tall, reach arms up, exhale, chair pose/ Utkatasana.

 Classic Sun Salutation